rbalsleyMSFT/windows-itpro-docs/windows/client-management/mdm/policy-csp-timelanguagesettings.md

 <!--/Scope-->
 <!--Description-->
 Specifies the time zone to be applied to the device.
-This is the standard Windows name for the target time zone.
+This is the standard Windows name for the target time zone (e.g. Pacific Standard Time).
+To get the most current list of acceptable timezones, run tzutil.exe /l from a Windows computer.

 <!--/Description-->
 <!--SupportedValues-->